lawaldare/football-standing/README.md

-# BehaviourSubjectApp
+# Football Standings

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.15.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.15. and it was forked from Attilla repo [BehaviourSubjectApp](https://github.com/AttilaMuller/football-standings).
+So I made the following updates:

+- Updated the Angular version from 8 to 16;
+- Changed the components to standalone components
+- Changed the rxjs subject implementation to Angular signals.

 ## Development server